-The Beyonder was originally a being from an infinite realm beyond the Marvel Multiverse, called the Beyond-realm, and was the sum of everything outside the multiverse (our multiverse was a drop in the sea compared to the Beyond-realm).
+The Beyonder was originally from an infinite realm beyond the Marvel Multiverse, called the Beyond-realm, and was the sum of everything outside the multiverse (our multiverse was a drop in the sea compared to the Beyond-realm).
 It became self aware and formed a being of immeasurable power.
 (He was originally described as millions of times more powerful than the entire multiverse.)

 The Beyonder first became aware of our universe when the Molecule Man gained his powers through an atomic accident.
 This accident was of such importance for all of existence that it pierced through from our universe to "his," creating a pinhole through which he could peer through.
 After observing for some time, he decided to precipitate the first Secret Wars, in which he teleported numerous heroes and villains from Earth to battle each other.
 He created his own " Battleworld" from several planets and a Denver Suburb.
 He offered the victors anything their hearts desired.
 Ultimately Dr. Doom stole his power, and the Beyonder had to reclaim it.
 After observing humans, and ultimately interacting with them, the Beyonder still did not feel fulfilled.